-Join Donovan Keith for an in-depth discussion in this video Creating a rusted metal material with the Layers shader, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating a rusted metal material with the Layers shader, part of Cinema 4D: Creating Materials.

 In this video we're going to take a basic skill material and ravage it with rust.
 This is a reference image a general starting point for what it is we're trying to create.
 And we see that we have steel and we have rust there, two main materials that play here.
 The steel is shiny.
 It's reflective.
 It's reasonably smooth.
 The specularity, that's going to be fairly high, and the rust itself is fairly matte.
 It's not very specular.
 The color is roughly red.
 And in terms of bumpiness, there's a very fine bumpiness to it, sort of, along the surface.